zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 ---
-title: Start a Video Broadcast
+title: Start Live Interactive Video Streaming
 description:
 platform: macOS
-updatedAt: Fri Jun 19 2020 14:41:43 GMT+0800 (CST)
+updatedAt: Tue Jul 07 2020 14:11:57 GMT+0800 (CST)
 ---
-# Start a Video Broadcast
+# Start Live Interactive Video Streaming
-Use this guide to quickly start an interactive broadcast demo with the Agora Video SDK for macOS.
+Use this guide to quickly start the live interactive video streaming demo with the Agora Video SDK for macOS.

-The difference between a broadcast and a call is that users have roles in a broadcast.
-You can set your role as either Broadcaster or Audience.
-The broadcaster sends and receives streams while the audience receives streams only.

 ## Sample project

-We provide an open-source [OpenLive-macOS-Objective-C](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-macOS-Objective-C) or [OpenLive-macOS-Swift](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-macOS) demo project that implements the basic video broadcast on GitHub.
+We provide an open-source [OpenLive-macOS-Objective-C](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-macOS-Objective-C) or [OpenLive-macOS-Swift](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-macOS) demo project that implements the basic live interactive video streaming on GitHub.
 You can try the demo and view the source code.

 ## Prerequisites